FAR-Lab/Interactive-Lab-Hub/Lab 3/demo/README.md

 ## Hardware Set-Up

-For this demo, you will need: Your Raspberry Pi, a Qwiic/Stemma Cable, a speaker/aux cable or wired headphones
+For this demo, you will need:
+* your Raspberry Pi,
+* a Qwiic/Stemma Cable,
+* a speaker/aux cable or wired headphones,

-The display (we are just using it for the Qwiic/StemmaQT port.
-Feel free to use the display in your projects), your accelerometer, and your USB microphone
+* the display (we are just using it for the Qwiic/StemmaQT port.
+Feel free to use the display in your projects),
+* your accelerometer, and
+* your USB microphone

 <p float="left"><img src="https://cdn-learn.adafruit.com/assets/assets/000/082/842/large1024/adafruit_products_4393_iso_ORIG_2019_10.jpg" height="200" />